-The Nominating Committee is satisfied that sufficient time and attention are being given by the Directors to the affairs of the Group, notwithstanding that some of the Directors have multiple board representations, and there is presently no need to implement internal guidelines to address the competing time commitments.
+The Nominating Committee is satisfied that sufficient time and attention are being given by the Directors to the affairs of the Group, notwithstanding that some of the Directors have multiple listed company board representations, and there is presently no need to implement internal guidelines to address the competing time commitments.
 This matter is reviewed on an annual basis by the Nominating Committee.
-Pursuant to the Company's Articles of Association, every Director (except the Managing Director and CEO, who may be appointed for a term of up to five years) must retire from office at least once every three years by rotation.
+Pursuant to the Company's Constitution, every Director (except the Managing Director and CEO) must retire from office at least once every three years by rotation.
 Directors who are due for retirement are eligible to offer themselves for re-election.
 New Directors are appointed by way of Board resolution following which they are subject to re-election by shareholders at the next Annual General Meeting.